La Belle (ship)

 La Belle was one of Robert de La Salle's four ships when he explored the Gulf of Mexico with the ill-fated mission of starting a French colony at the mouth of the Mississippi River in 1685.
 La Belle was wrecked in present-day Matagorda Bay the following year, dooming La Salle's Texas colony to failure.
 The wreckage of La Belle lay forgotten until it was discovered by a team of state archaeologists in 1995.
-The discovery of La Salle's flagship was regarded as one of the most important archaeological finds of the century in Texas, and a major excavation was launched by the state of Texas that, over a period of about a year, recovered the entire shipwreck and over a million artifacts.
+The discovery of La Salle's flagship was regarded as one of the most important archaeological finds of the century not only in Texas but in all of North America, and a major excavation was launched by the state of Texas that, over a period of about a year, recovered the entire shipwreck and over a million artifacts.

 Historical background

 In the late 17th century, much of North America had been claimed by European countries.
 Spain claimed Florida, and New Spain included both today's Mexico and much of the southwestern part of the continent.
 The northern Atlantic coast was claimed by Britain, and New France included much of what is now Canada as well as the Illinois Country.
 France feared that their colonies in the center of the continent were vulnerable to potential attacks from their neighbors.
 In 1681, French nobleman René-Robert Cavelier, Sieur de La Salle, launched an expedition down the Mississippi River from New France, expecting to find a path to the Pacific Ocean.
 Instead, La Salle found a route to the Gulf of Mexico.
 Although Hernando de Soto had explored and claimed this area for Spain 140 years before, on April 9, 1682 La Salle claimed the Mississippi River valley for the French king, Louis XIV, naming the territory Louisiana in his honor.

 La Salle knew that French control of the Mississippi would split Spanish Florida from New Spain, and he believed that the Mississippi River was near the edge of New Spain.
 On his return to France in 1683, La Salle argued that a small number of Frenchmen could successfully invade New Spain by relying on the help of 15,000 Indians who were angry over Spanish enslavement.
 This had been suggested as early as 1678 by Diego de Penalosa, the former governor of New Mexico who had fled to France after being targeted by the Inquisition.
 La Salle proposed establishing a colony at the mouth of the Mississippi, providing a base for promoting Christianity among the native peoples as well as a convenient location for attacking Nueva Vizcaya and gaining control of its lucrative silver mines.
 After Spain declared war on France in October 1683, Louis agreed to back La Salle, whose official duties now included "confirming the Indians' allegiance to the crown, leading them to the true faith, and maintaining intertribal peace".